Fiona Hill (presidential advisor): Trump administration (2017–2019)

-In 2017, she took a leave of absence from the Brookings Institution, where she was director for the Center on the United States and Europe, while also on the National Security Council.
+In 2017, Hill took a leave of absence from the Brookings Institution, where she was director for the Center on the United States and Europe, while also on the National Security Council.

-Hill was appointed, in the first quarter of 2017, by President Donald Trump as deputy assistant to the president and senior director for European and Russian affairs on his National Security Council staff.
+Hill was appointed, in the first quarter of 2017, Deputy Assistant to the President and Senior Director for European and Russian Affairs on President Trump's National Security Council staff.

 Hill had been due to leave the White House to return to Brookings in April 2019.
 She developed a close working relationship with National Security Advisor John Bolton, and at Bolton's request, Hill agreed to stay on until mid-July, after which Tim Morrison would replace her.
 As planned, Hill left the White House on July 15, ten days before the Trump–Zelenskyy telephone call.

 Subsequently, Hill has spoken of the difficulty of maintaining a consistent U.S.-Russia policy under President Trump, a result of the clash of her "hawkish" view on Russia and Trump's intermittently warm and welcoming approach, and of the difficulty of ascertaining what Trump and Putin discussed in private meetings.

-Post-Trump

-In her post-White House career, Hill returned to academic work.
-Her views on Russia could be characterized by increasing pessimism on cooperation with the United States, as she expresses fear that even Russia's foremost oppositional politician, Alexei Navalny, employs populism and has a history of engaging nationalism.
-Hill believes that, in the context of Russia's resurgent international adventurism, Navalny's political potential does not augur well with the United States' national security interests.
+Hill believed that Trump idolized Putin and fell into a trap he set at the Helsinki meeting.